operate-first/support/.github/ISSUE_TEMPLATE/onboarding_argocd.md

 ---
 name: Onboard to Continuous Deployment
-about: Requesting application to be automatically deployed via ArgoCD to any managed OpenShift cluster
+about: Request a new ArgoCD access, project, application, or add a new user to an existing ArgoCD Project
 title: ""
 labels: onboarding
 assignees: ""